Home

 Thousands of years ago.

-They built towns and roads in England and Wales,
+They built towns in England and Wales,

 They didn't want Scotland though.